opencv/opencv/doc/py_tutorials/py_core/py_basic_ops/py_basic_ops.markdown

 @endcode

-@note img.dtype is very important while debugging because a large number of errors in OpenCV-Python code is caused by invalid datatype.
+@note img.dtype is very important while debugging because a large number of errors in OpenCV-Python code are caused by invalid datatype.

 Image ROI
 ---------

-Sometimes, you will have to play with certain region of images.
-For eye detection in images, first face detection is done all over the image.
+Sometimes, you will have to play with certain regions of images.
+For eye detection in images, first face detection is done over the entire image.
 When a face is obtained, we select the face region alone and search for eyes inside it instead of searching the whole image.
 It improves accuracy (because eyes are always on faces :D ) and performance (because we search in a small area).